yashshrikant99/Software-Engineering-Project/unitTesting_readme.md

     .expect(200)
     // ... verify the response ...
 });

-Use code with caution.
-Learn more
-Use Jest matchers to confirm the expected behavior:
+# Use Jest matchers to confirm the expected behavior:
 JavaScript
 expect(response.status).toBe(200);
 expect(Array.isArray(response.body)).toBeTruthy();
 // ... more assertions ...

-Use code with caution.
-Learn more
-Exploring Further:
+# Exploring Further:

 This guide provides a basic foundation for testing Node.js/Express APIs.
 As you gain experience, you can explore more advanced features of Jest and SuperTest, such as: